abdulturshani/rp2040/readme.md

 ### Overview
 ---
-The main aim from this project is the use of the RP2040 PIO feature, and use it at its full potential to sample a given digiral signal with a frequency up to 20 MHz (even up to 30 MHz is fine).
+The main aim from this project is the use of the RP2040 PIO feature, and use it at its full potential to sample a given digital signal with a frequency up to 62.5 MHz (at full clock speed `125 MHz`).
 The PIO (Programmble Input/ Output) controller is a key feature that enables this chip to reach such high speed signaling.
 But understanding the low level mechanism and how this contoller is functioning is a little tricky.
 However using the Arduino with Pico SDK, it was easier to make this work.

 ![alt text](<Screenshot 2025-11-11 at 8.43.15 PM.png>)